matthieugomez/regife/README.md

 Fixed effect correspond to a first order taylor approximation of `g`, while interactive fixed effects correspond to a second order expansion of `g`.

 #### Can't I just remove the endogeneity by replacing X with the residuals of X on a factor model?
-In the case of fixed effect models, one can obtain consistent estimate by demeaning regressors first, and use the residuals in the original regression.
+For models with fixed effect, one can obtain consistent estimate by (i) demeaning regressors and (ii) use the residuals in the original regression.
-In contrast, this method would not give consistent estimate for beta in the case of interactive fixed effects.
-The intuition is that this kind of method (i.e. the FWL theorem)relies on linear projections, but factor models are non linears.
+In contrast, this method does not work i n models with interactive fixed effects.
+The intuition is that this kind of method (based on the FWL theorem) relies on linear projections, but factor models are non linears.

 #### How are standard errors computed?
-Except for bootstrap, the `vce` option is simply passed to a regression of y on x and covariates of the form `i.id#c.year` and `i.year#c.id`.
+The standard errors are the ones obtained by a regression of y on x and covariates of the form `i.id#c.year` and `i.year#c.id`.
 This method is hinted in section 6 of of Bai (2009).

 [Monte carlo evidence](monte-carlo/result.png) suggest to bootstrap the standard errors for small T.
 ```